ros2/turtlebot2_demo/README.md

 ```

 ### Visualize the results
-The created map can be visualize in Rviz on a remote computer by using the dynamic bridge that converts messages between ROS1 and ROS2.
+The created map can be visualized in Rviz on a remote computer by using the dynamic bridge that converts messages between ROS1 and ROS2.
-This assumes that you have a ROS2 workspace installed either [from binaries](https://github.com/ros2/ros2/wiki/Linux-Install-Debians) or from source with the [bridge built](https://github.com/ros2/ros1_bridge/blob/master/README.md#build-the-bridge-from-source)
+This assumes that you have a ROS2 workspace installed either [from binaries](https://github.com/ros2/ros2/wiki/Linux-Install-Debians) or from source with the bridge built following the required procedure, [the details of which are documented here](https://github.com/ros2/ros1_bridge/blob/master/README.md#build-the-bridge-from-source).

 Terminal A:
 ```bash